williamnankap/devops-practice/aws-static-web-hosting/README.md

     - create script sh to deploy cloudformation template using aws cli

 Questions?
-- Who is coming first?
-Codepipeline or cloudformation?
+- How to integrate CDN?
+Only create a distribution and connect to S3?
-- after pushing my code in git, should i first deploy manually the cloudformation template or should i create a codepipeline and connect it with the repo?
+- aws cli command to delete object inside a bucket, to clean buckets before destroying them in destroy.sh.